-Projects demonstrating Member financial involvement (by the AHP sponsoring Member) in a project by the provision of a tax credit equity investment, permanent financing, construction/bridge loan, construction line of credit for the proposed project, letter of credit in support of the proposed project, and/or monetary donation in support of the total housing development costs of the proposed project, as evidenced by a letter from the Member institution may receive up to 8 points.
+Consideration for points will be demonstrated through a commitment letter provided by the member financial institution.
 The commitment must be firm, and the funding must remain in place post-award.
-A general "letter of interest" is not adequate to demonstrate member involvement.
+A general letter of interest is not adequate to demonstrate member involvement.
 To be considered, the letter must contain the following:

-- Tax credit equity investment Amount, price, terms, equity pay-in schedule, investment underwriting and financial forecast, guarantors, other conditions, and must be signed by an authorized representative of the member institution. - Permanent and/or construction financing Amount, terms, amortization, interest rate, collateral, guarantors, other conditions, and must be signed by an authorized representative of the member institution. - Financial donation Amount, terms, other conditions, and must be signed by an authorized representative of the member institution.
+• Tax credit equity investment: Amount, price, terms, equity pay-in schedule, investment underwriting an d financial forecast, guarantors, other conditions, and must be signed by an authorized representative of the member institution.

+• Permanent and/or construction financing: Amount, terms, amortization, interest rate, collateral, guarantors, other conditions, and must be signed by an authorized representative of the member institution.

+• Financial Donation: Amount, terms, other conditions, and must be signed by an authorized representative of the member institution.

 The commitment may be subject to the securing of AHP or other soft debt and equity.
 The monetary donation in support of the total housing development costs of the proposed project may be provided over a period not to exceed three years or upon project completion, whichever is first.
-Where multiple loans are approved, the loan with the longest term will be used for point allocations.

-Financing structures where the Member submitting the AHP application is a loan participant but not the lead lender will receive 2 points for permanent financing and 1.5 points for interim financing.
+Financing structures where the Member submitting the AHP application is a loan participant but not the lead lender will be eligible for 2 points for permanent or construction financing.
 The Bank defines the lead lender as the lender with the greatest amount of financing in the project.